pen-lang/pen/doc/src/references/language/modules.md

 # Modules

 Modules are sets of functions and types.
-Using modules, you can split large programs into smaller chunks to make them comprehensive and reusable.
+Using modules, you can split large programs into smaller chunks.

 Each source file suffixed with a `.pen` file extension composes a module.
-Modules are exported to and imported from other modules.
+Modules can import functions and types from other modules.

 ## Exporting functions and types from modules

-You can name functions and types in an upper camel case for them to be accessible from other modules by [import statements](#importing-functions-and-types-from-modules).
+You can name functions and types in an upper camel case for them to be accessible from other modules.

 ```pen
 type Foo {